Introduction to the rpact Package

 The R Package rpact – Functional Range

-• Adaptive designs using the inverse normal and Fisher’s combination test, and conditional error rate principle
+• Inverse normal and Fisher’s combination test, conditional error rate principle

 Easy to understand R commands: